Oldman10000/happy_dogs_home/README.md

 #### HTML Validation

-* Initial HTML validator provided one warning as there was no heading in "Home" section.
+* The initial HTML validator displayed one warning as there was no heading in the "Home" section.

     ![HTML warning](documentation/htmlerror.jpg)